riaaa16/is219-portfolio/docs/05-components.md

 2. "Cognitive Load in UI Components" - Interface Psychology Review
 3. "Interaction Patterns and Mental Models" - Digital Psychology Quarterly
 4. "Motion Psychology in User Interfaces" - UX Research Journal

+### Implementation Principles
+- Components should invite exploration, learning, and connection.
+- Use interaction states and feedback to support creative flow and emotional resonance.
+- Maintain modularity and scalability for ongoing growth and new creative work.

+### Accessibility
+- All components are tested for accessibility and inclusive design.

+### Brand Voice in Components
+- Components communicate with clarity, encouragement, and technical precision.